TimOnyx/fractal-socrates/README.md

 `npx tsc app.ts`

-Note: build version is already included.
-You an open index.html in browser to see the output.
+Note: build is already included.
+You can open index.html in browser to see the output.